-The degree of disability is assessed by the insured's doctor.
+The insured's doctor assesses the degree of disability.

-Partial disability benefit: If the insured has an assessed degree of disability of more than 3% but less than 20%, the benefit is calculated as a percentage of average weekly earnings, according to half the assessed degree of disability multiplied by the period of disability (up to 365 weeks).
+Partial disability benefit: If the insured has an assessed degree of disability of more than 3% but less than 20%, the benefit is a percentage of average weekly earnings, according to half the assessed degree of disability multiplied by the period of disability (up to 365 weeks).